Self-Assessment Tests are Unreliable Measures of LLM Personality: Conclusion and Discussion

-In this paper, we aim to evaluate the validity of using self-assessment tests for measuring personality in LLMs.
-Various recent works have used self-assessment tests created for humans to measure personality in LLMs by directly asking personality test questions to LLMs.
-We create two very simple tests to evaluate the robustness of these self-assessment tests for measuring LLM personality.
-In the first experiment, we test the sensitivity of test scores to the prompt used for conducting these tests.
-The selection of these prompts is a subjective decision made by the people designing these tests.
-In this experiment, we had the same LLM take the self-assessment tests using three different prompts from three previous studies and find that the the scores are considerably different.
-We then check the sensitivity of the scores to the order in which the options are presented in the question, or the direction of the measurement scale.
-We again find that the scores obtained are significantly different in two different choice of orders.
-Since we don't have ground truth for such personality tests as there is not correct or incorrect answer to these questions, there is no concrete way of choosing one way of presenting the test questions as being more or less correct than the other.
-This dependence on subjective decisions made by test administrators makes the results of such tests unreliable for measuring personality in LLMs.
+In this paper, we evaluate the reliability of using self-assessment tests to measure LLM personality.
+We find that the test scores in LLMs are not robust to equivalent prompts and orders in which the options are presented.
+We also find that these differences in scores are statistically significant across four different models - ChatGPT, Llama2-70b, Llama2-13b, and Llama2-7b across all personality traits.
+This is especially true for ChatGPT, by far the biggest and most widely used model, where the model produces statistically significant score distributions in 29 out of 30 cases tested in this paper.
+Since we don't have ground truth for such self-assessment questions as there is no correct or incorrect answer to these questions, we have no concrete way of choosing one way of presenting the test questions as being more or less correct than the other.
+This dependence on subjective decisions made by test administrators makes the scores of such tests unreliable for measuring personality in LLMs.
+Based on our research, we recommend against using these instruments as measures that quantify LLM personality and urge the research community to look for more robust measures of personality in LLMs.